oroinc/documentation/user_guide_roles/sales_tools/magento_carts_orders.rst

 Manage Shopping Carts and Orders
 --------------------------------

-The only action available from the :ref:`grid <user-guide-ui-components-grids>` of Shopping Carts and Orders is to open the :ref:`view pages <user-guide-ui-components-view-pages>` of their records by clicking the |IcView| icon.
+The only action available from the :ref:`grid <doc-grids>` of Shopping Carts and Orders is to open the :ref:`view pages <user-guide-ui-components-view-pages>` of their records by clicking the |IcView| icon.